wminkstein/jammit-s3/README.md

 to clean up directory for older releases releases if you release quite often.

-### Set RAILS_ASSET_ID in production environment
+#### Set RAILS_ASSET_ID in production environment

 This totally depends on the enviroment and deployment tools you use.
-On heroku.com run:
+For example on heroku.com run:

     $ heroku config:add RAILS_ASSET_ID=20110120051234

+#### Pros and Cons for asset versioning

+Pro: It assures that all files will match up, and the user will always get matched HTML/JS/CSS files.

+Pro: Aggressive Cache-Control can be used

+Con: Uploading of assets may take quite a bit of time and slow down your deployments.

+Con: A bit more involved deployment

 ## Cache-Control setting